qrntkd3/icse/README.md

 tmux new -d -s tcases 'sh run_tcases.sh "5 hours"'
 ```

-After 5 hours, you can get the result by typing python3 main.py.
-1.csv and bug1.txt are the results.
+After 5 hours, you can get the result by typing python3 main.py in the /gitlab-ee-8.15 directory.
+1.csv and bug1.txt are the results of coverage and bug report.